brianpham310/swapi/README.md

 # swapi

 # Code structure
   Back-end uses Laravel and front-end uses Vuejs.
-One of the special features of the back-end is it uses Promise to send multiple requests to the remote API.
+One of the special features of the back-end is it uses Promise to send multiple concurrent requests to the remote API.
   Regarding database name i used 'jedi' instead of 'swapi'.

 # Project  setup